acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 **Practical Solutions for Real-Time Systems**

-To minimize these effects in your robotics application:
+To minimize these effects in your ball-tracking robot:

 1. **Minimize sharing between real-time processes**:
    - Give each process its own copy of frequently accessed data